Learning to Detect Entanglement: Discussions

 The sum has been simplified by noting that the Pauli matrices are Hermitian.
 The first term is bounded by $2\sum_m |\varphi_m|^2 = 2$ and the second is $\mathsf{tr}[|\varphi\rangle\langle \varphi| \cdot B^2] = 1$, as Pauli matrices square to identity.
 This bound is an appropriate value for $\eta^2$.
 Finally, Applying L\'{e}vy's Lemma shows that $\langle B\rangle^2 < \varepsilon$ with high probability, that is, with probabillity $1 - o(1)$.

-On the other hand, using similar arguments, Hayden, Leung, and Winter show in \cite{generic} that sampling from the uniform measure results in states that resemble the maximally entangled state with high probability.

-Combining the two results explains the following observation: for a given state, most observables are small, but a subset of observables are very large (in order to violate the geometric criterion).
+This result indicates that for a given state, most observables are small, but a subset of observables are very large (in order to violate the geometric criterion).
 For different states, different observables are large.
 This large/small behaviour is easily captured by the decision rules, making random forests a good machine learning algorithm for this task.